Meet the Governors

 Vicky has a particular interest in Autism and has attended many training courses and conferences and met Tony Attwood and his team.
 She has previously been Chair of a community pre-school, a primary school TA, and worked with Devon Parent Partnerships (now DIAS).
 Vicky has a small holding with chickens, ducks, sheep and cattle where she also runs a holiday cottage business.
 In her spare time she enjoys running and yoga.

-Mary May - Curriculum Secondary Governor / Co-Vice Chair
+Mary May - Co-opted Governor (Curriculum/Co-Vice Chair)

 Mary began her career teaching English and Drama.
 She taught in the secondary sector for twenty years, assuming many different roles and responsibilities.
 Her experience includes literacy development, curriculum development and pastoral care, leading teams and chairing committees.
 She has extensive knowledge of accreditation and the different pathways available for pupils.